solid/solidproject.org/pages/home.md

         applications and data</p>
         <p class="subtitle is-4">
-        Data stored in Solid Pods can power ecosystems of interoperable applications where individuals and communities are free to use their data seamlessly across different applications and services.</p>
+        Data stored in Solid Pods can power ecosystems of interoperable applications where individuals and groups are free to use their data seamlessly across different applications and services.</p>
       </div>
     </div>